This content is provided courtesy of USAA.

 In this challenging job market, you may want to rethink your strategy.
-Consider tapping into social media sites like LinkedIn and Twitter that offer access to some jobs that are never officially advertised.
+Consider tapping into social media sites, such as LinkedIn and Twitter, that offer access to some jobs that are never officially advertised.

-"LinkedIn is a game-changer," says Harry Urschel, an IT industry recruiter based in Eden Prairie, Minn., and author of The Wise Job Search blog.
-"It allows users to network in ways previously impossible, and provides advanced tools to scout opportunities that would have been nearly impossible previously," he says.
+"LinkedIn is a game-changer," said Harry Urschel, an information technology (IT) industry recruiter based in Eden Prairie, Minn., and author of The Wise Job Search blog.
+"It allows users to network in ways previously impossible and provides advanced tools to scout opportunities that would have been nearly impossible previously," he said.

 - After you've created an online persona, invite current and former colleagues to join your personal network.